pingidentity/terraform-docs/docs/best-practices/index.md

 ### Write and Publish Re-usable Modules

 When writing Terraform HCL, there are often times when collections of resources and data sources are commonly used together, or used frequently with the same, or very similar structure.
 These collections of resources and data sources can be grouped together into a Terraform module.
-Writing and publishing Terraform modules embodies a best practice within infrastructure as code (IaC) paradigms for several compelling reasons.
+Writing and publishing Terraform modules embodies a best practice within infrastructure as code (IaC) paradigms for several compelling reasons:

-Firstly, modules encapsulate and abstract complex sets of resources and configurations, promoting reusability and reducing redundancy across your infrastructure setups.
+- **Abstract complexity** - modules encapsulate and abstract complex sets of resources and configurations, promoting reusability and reducing redundancy across your infrastructure setups.
 This modular approach enables teams to define standardized and vetted building blocks, ensuring consistency, compliance, and reliability across deployments.
-Moreover, publishing these modules, either internally within an organization or publicly in the Terraform Registry, fosters collaboration and knowledge sharing.
+- **Foster collaboration** - publishing these modules, either internally within an organization or publicly in the Terraform Registry, fosters collaboration and knowledge sharing.
 It allows others to benefit from proven infrastructure patterns, contribute improvements, and stay aligned with the latest best practices.
 This culture of sharing and collaboration not only accelerates development cycles but also elevates the quality of infrastructure provisioning by leveraging the collective expertise and experience of the Terraform community.

 Therefore, writing and publishing Terraform modules is not just about code efficiency; it's about building a foundation for a more innovative, resilient, and collaborative infrastructure management practice.